myuan27/myuan27.github.io/_pages/about.md

 News and Updates
 ----------------
+* **2025.03** Our paper "Robust Model Predictive Control of Fast Lithium-ion Battery Pretreatment for Safe Recycling" has been accepted by *European Control Conference (ECC)*.
+I am looking forward to engaging with fellow researchers in Greece this June.

 * **2024.11** Our paper "Building electrical load forecasting with occupancy data based on wireless sensing" has been accepted by *Applied Energy*, proposing a novel approach to predicting building load using occupancy data.

 * **2024.10** Our paper "Occluded meter reading with pointer mask generation based on generative adversarial network" has been accepted by *IEEE Transactions on Instrumentation & Measurement*.
 It will be available online soon.